Italy - Country Commercial Guide

 At the beginning of 2020, the Italian government, hoping to improve local healthcare assistance to patients and reduce emergency room dependency, allocated €235 million for the acquisition of basic diagnostics devices.
 Such devices for general-practitioner use include ECG machines, spirometers, halters, dermoscopes, ultrasound devices (EcoFAST), as well as health IT platforms.

 Within the National Recovery and Resilience Program (NRRP), the healthcare sector is slated to receive €1.18 billion to replace obsolete medical equipment.
 The money will be used to purchase 3,133 devices, including CT scanners, MRI machines, linear accelerators, fixed x-ray systems, angiography systems, gamma cameras, PET scanners, mammography units, and ultrasound devices.
-Procurement is expected to occur at the end of 2024.
+Procurement was underway in 2023.
 In addition, plans call for the investment of €1.45 billion in 280 hospitals to advance digitalization, including applications in surgery units, less-invasive stabilization systems (LISS), laboratory information systems, pharmacy services, emergency rooms, triage, drug prescriptions, diagnostics, repositories, and scheduling.

 The Italian market is receptive to high-quality and technologically advanced diagnostics as well as therapeutic equipment and products.